National Center for Education Statistics

 Comprehensive site on all aspects of financial aid; scholarships, loans, applying for financial aid, saving for college, calculators, and more.

 Official site of the ACT test includes test dates, and the ability to create an online account for registration, printing admission ticket, and submitting scores.
-Practice tests and tips included.
+Practice questions and tips included.

 Information about the SAT and Subject tests, including practice, dates, and sign up.
 Also information on colleges, majors, and financial aid.